Webster County Vehicle Impound Guide

 How to Find Your Vehicle

-Reference your case number: When you call, be prepared to provide your name, date of birth, and, most importantly, your case number (if you have it).
+- Reference your booking number: When you call the Sheriff's Office, be prepared to provide your name, date of birth, and your booking number (if you have it).
 This will help them quickly locate your vehicle's information.

 What You Need to Retrieve Your Vehicle